elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-primary-responsibilities-of-student-nurses-in-patient-care.md

 url: /learn/nursing/questions/what-are-the-primary-responsibilities-of-student-nurses-in-patient-care
 score: -1.0
 related_article1:
-    id: 169553
+    id: 169582
     title: >-
-        What is the definition of delegation in healthcare, and why is it important?
+        How do patient care standards ensure patient safety and accountability?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-definition-of-delegation-in-healthcare-and-why-is-it-important
+    url: /learn/nursing/questions/how-do-patient-care-standards-ensure-patient-safety-and-accountability
 related_article2:
-    id: 169555
+    id: 169573
     title: >-
-        What are the key principles of accountability in healthcare practice?
+        What are the steps involved in identifying and managing risks in healthcare?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/what-are-the-key-principles-of-accountability-in-healthcare-practice
+    url: /learn/health-studies/questions/what-are-the-steps-involved-in-identifying-and-managing-risks-in-healthcare
 related_article3:
-    id: 169578
+    id: 169559
     title: >-
-        How does communication impact delegation and accountability?
+        What is the NMC Code, and how does it apply to registered nurses?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-communication-impact-delegation-and-accountability
+    url: /learn/nursing/questions/what-is-the-nmc-code-and-how-does-it-apply-to-registered-nurses
 related_article4:
-    id: 169575
+    id: 169573
     title: >-
-        What are the different roles within a healthcare team, and how do they interact?
+        What are the steps involved in identifying and managing risks in healthcare?
-    subject: Nursing
-    url: /learn/nursing/questions/what-are-the-different-roles-within-a-healthcare-team-and-how-do-they-interact
-related_article5:
-    id: 169580
-    title: >-
-        How does supervision support student nurses in fulfilling their responsibilities?
-    subject: Nursing
+    subject: Health Studies
-    url: /learn/nursing/questions/how-does-supervision-support-student-nurses-in-fulfilling-their-responsibilities
+    url: /learn/health-studies/questions/what-are-the-steps-involved-in-identifying-and-managing-risks-in-healthcare
 ---

 &nbsp;